moscajs/aedes/README.md

 <a name="authorizeSubscribe"></a>
 ### instance.authorizeSubscribe(client, pattern, done(err, pattern))

-It will be called when a client publishes a message.
+It will be called when a client subscribes to a topic.
 Override to supply custom authorization logic.

 ```js